Esri/arcgis-maps-sdk-java-samples/feature_layers/display-subtype-feature-layer/README.md

 ## How to use the sample

 The sample loads with the sublayer visible on the map.
 Toggle its visibility by clicking the "Show sublayer" checkbox.
-To change the sublayer's renderer, click the "Toggle Renderer" button, and to set its minimum scale, click the "Set Minimum Scale" button to set its minimum scale to that of the current map scale.
+To change the sublayer's renderer, click the "Toggle Renderer" button, and click the "Set Minimum Scale" button to set its minimum scale to that of the current map scale.
 Zoom in and out to see the sublayer become visible based on its new scale range.

 ## How it works
 1. Create a `SubtypeFeatureLayer` from a `ServiceFeatureTable` that defines a subtype, and add it to the `ArcGISMap`.
-2. Get a `SubtypeSublayer` from the subtype feature using its name.
+2. Get a `SubtypeSublayer` from the subtype feature layer using its name.
-3. Enable the sublayer's labels and define them with `.getLabelDefinitions()`.
+3. Enable the sublayer's labels and define them with `getLabelDefinitions()`.
-4. Set the visibility status using this sublayer's `setVisible` property.
+4. Set the visibility status using this sublayer's `setVisible()` property.
-5. Change the sublayer's symbology with `.setRenderer(Renderer)`.
+5. Change the sublayer's symbology with `setRenderer(Renderer)`.
-6. Update the sublayer's minimum scale value with `.setMinScale()`.
+6. Update the sublayer's minimum scale value with `setMinScale()`.

 ## Relevant API